 Step 7: Dr. Walker’s Clinical Review of Our Support Findings

-After we gather our test data, we send a structured summary to Dr. Adrian Walker.
-He views our notes through the lens of sleep medicine and ergonomics.
+After we gather the testing data, we send a structured summary to Dr. Adrian Walker for clinical context.

 7.1 What He Looks For